Researcher

 Searching & (re)searching

-Gonçalo holds a Masters in Architecture and is currently a Music Doctoral candidate at the Sibelius Academy – University of the Arts Helsinki.
+I hold a Master’s degree in Architecture and am completing a doctoral degree in Music at the Sibelius Academy, University of the Arts Helsinki.

 Sweden, Estonia, Latvia, have managed to bring back alive their own piping traditions.